 Within five (5) days following receipt of the Administrator's recommendation for suspension or of the Student Conduct Hearing Committee's recommendation, the College President or the CSSO, shall render a final written decision.
 The College President or Designee, or the CSSO, shall base his or her decision only upon the information provided by the Administrator or, in the case of a Student Conduct Hearing, the record of the Hearing and the recommendation of the Student Conduct Hearing Committee, and shall not consider matters outside of that record.
 The College President or Designee or the CSSO's decision shall contain specific findings of the facts and conclusions, or shall specifically adopt those contained in the Administrator's recommendation.
-The College President or Designee or the CSSO, may adopt the recommendations made to him or her for action, may adopt a less severe sanction, or may adopt a more severe sanction.
+The College President or Designee or the record of the Student or Designee or the CSSO, adopt the recommendations made to him or her for action, may adopt a less severe sanction, or may adopt a more severe sanction.